roman-milk/roman-milk.github.io/poolboy-benefits.md

  "As long as you promise to kiss it better after," she said softly.

  With her bent over my lap, both of us naked, it only took me about a dozen smacks to have her buns nice and pink.
 I held her firmly in my lap, and administered a couple more for good measure.
-Report_Story #4